-- Throughout the remainder of the spring semester, NC State students who occupy university housing are instructed to remain at or return to their permanent off-campus residences, unless granted an exception.
+- Effective immediately and continuing through summer sessions 1 and 2, NC State students who occupy university housing are instructed to remain at or return to their permanent off-campus residences, unless granted an exception.

-- Employees who cannot work remotely because of childcare or eldercare needs due to COVID-19-related school and facility closings will receive paid administrative leave until Mar.
-31, 2020, for the period of time they are unavailable to work.
+- Employees who cannot work remotely because of childcare or eldercare needs due to COVID-19-related school and facility closings will receive paid administrative leave for the period of time they are unavailable to work.

 NC State University Coronavirus Updates Read More